pascal-fb-martin/pidcc/README.md

 - A decimal value if the first digit is from 1 to 9.
 - An hexadecimal value if it starts with "0x".

+The sender must not append the DCC error detection byte to the data.
+PiDCC will generate the error detection byte.

 ```
 debug [0|1]
 ```